cog1to/transmission-go/tui/README.md

 ### Input capture

-`tui.StartListening` launches a gorouting that sends the input into `tui.Input` channel.
-Handle it in whatever manner fits your needs.
+`tui.StartListening` launches a goroutine that sends the input into `tui.Input` channel.

 ### Window system overview